 - No police powers beyond ordinary citizen.

-- Adequate number of bouncers reduces need for force.
+- An adequate number of bouncers reduces the risk of injury.

 - Adequate training reduces excessive force incidents.